PHP Extensions for Wordpress. What Extensions to Enable?

 • mbstring: Enables handling of multi-byte strings, ensuring support for non-ASCII characters and international text.

 • openssl: Secures data transmission, vital for HTTPS connections.
+You can verify yours is configured properly with our SSL certificate checker.

 • pdo_mysql: Provides a consistent way to interact with databases, improving database communication.